 My first surprise when I joined Hillsdale in 2014 was to find so many young people with a keen interest in the great man.
 They have varied opinions and questing minds.
 My second surprise was the events.
 There is no registration charge.
 They’re free, whether online, on campus, at the Kirby Center in Washington, or elsewhere.
 We even provide lunches and dinners.
 You just have to get there.
 The secret is owning most of the necessary real estate and pre-financing expenses.

 With the Official Bio behind us, the Churchill Project will turn to events, online education, and new publications.
-We want to republish the Collected Essays—adding all Churchill articles which the original volumes omitted.
-Together this work is something great and lasting, to “keep the memory green and the record accurate,” as Lady Soames charged us to do.
+The work is something great and lasting, to “keep the memory green and the record accurate,” as Lady Soames charged us to do.
 And all of it is financed and set in stone to continue long after we are gone.
 This is the only way, in the long run, to assure that Churchill’s statesmanship will be recognized and studied forever.

 Concluded in Part 3…